Last updated on 2026-02-02

 Career Options

-Graduates of the Graduate Certificate in Charcuterie and Artisanal Foods can pursue a variety of career paths in Canada, including:
+Graduates of the Graduate Certificate in Charcuterie and Artisanal Foods can pursue a variety of exciting career paths in Canada, including:

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.